PiotrSkrzypa/DOTweenAnimations/README.md

 Tools for adding special effects or feedbacks for your game.
 Transforms animation, screenshakes, playing sounds and more.

-## Notes

-!!!IMPORTANT!!!
-Note this asset uses DOTween, and it will not work without having DOTween installed.
-Also in DOTween Utility Panel you must Create ASMDEF

 ## How to Install